Want To Retire at 60? See if You Can Answer These 5 Questions

 3. How will you pay for health care?

 “A lot of couples retire at the same time,” says Carson.
 “If there isn’t a spousal plan, go on the government website or go on the Kaiser Family Foundation health insurance marketplace calculator and see what subsidies you qualify for.”
+Keep in mind that premiums have risen sharply in 2026, after Congress allowed premium subsidies to lapse.

-When determining if you can afford to retire at 60, make sure to factor in health care into your annual budget and what impact it will have on your retirement savings over those five years before Medicare kicks in.
+When determining if you can afford to retire at 60, make sure to factor health care into your annual budget and what impact it will have on your retirement savings over those five years before Medicare kicks in.

 4. What will you do with your free time?

 The idea of sleeping in, kicking back and strolling on the beach may seem extremely appealing, but is it enough to keep you happy and busy for the next twenty-plus years?
+Probably not.

 “Think about what I'm going to do that gives me purpose, gives me reason to get up in the morning," says Carson.
 “It doesn’t have to be a ‘save the world’ purpose.
 It could be I’ll do something with my neighbors, see my grandkids or socialize with others.”